Where to see the leaves change color in the New York metro area.

 If the kids decide they want to rest their feet, you can explore the entire region without walking or hiking.
-Take a ride on the Adirondack High Peaks Wilderness Train so the family can step back in time and relive the golden age of railroading.
-The trip is 45 minutes long and is 20 miles round trip from Lake Placid to Saranac Lake.
-Passengers can board at either station and can get off and spend some time with nature at either locale.
+Take a ride on the Adirondack High Peaks Wilderness Trainso the family can step back in time and relive the golden age of railroading.
+The trip is 1½-3 hours, depending on which route you choose.
 In Wilmington, take the kids on an eight-passenger gondola ride up to Whiteface Mountain.
 Traveling up the mountain you will have incredible views of all that the region has to offer in the spectacularly hued fall season.
 Picnic tables await at the top for families who want to stop and have lunch at the summit.
-Note, however, that the gondola only runs through mid-October, so check before you plan your visit.
+(Note, however, that the gondola only runs through mid-October, so check before you plan your visit).

 Lastly, what is leaf peeping without a road trip?
 One of the best highways to travel is the Whiteface Mountain Veterans Memorial Highway.
 Climb up the fifth highest mountain in the area and take in the lustrous panoramic views of the foliage on the High Peaks.

 There are of course lots of other colorful options: Families love to explore the Finger Lakes, Catskills, and the forks of Long Island.
 For more information on other leaf-peeping destinations in the state visit iloveny.com.